ruimoliveira/vulkan_devenv/README.md

 # vulkan_devenv
-Vulkan development environment for Windows and MacOS using vscode
+Basic vulkan development environment for Windows and MacOS using vscode.